 Christmas waves a magic wand over this world,

-everything is softer and more beautiful.
+and behold, everything is softer and more beautiful.

 - Norman Vincent Peale